zzzprojects/learn-orm/tutorials/csharp-tutorial/static-members.md

 4 + 7 = 11
 ```

 All the examples related to the static members are available in the `StaticMembers.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.